swarm-game/swarm/ROADMAP.md

               command returns a string, but 'rep' expects a cmd (), not a cmd string.
 But the return type really doesn't matter.
 We'd like to say e.g.  rep : int -> cmd a -> cmd ().
+        - Modules
+            - New type form: Module(Δ, σ) where Δ is a context, σ a type
+            - Special function inferModule (⊢im below) that takes a term and returns a Module type:

+                           Γ ⊢im t₂ : Module(Δ ; σ)
+                ———————————————————————————————————————————————–
+                Γ ⊢im let x : τ = t₁ in t₂ : Module(Δ, x : τ ; σ)

+                      Γ ⊢ t : σ
+                ————————————————————–  (t is not a let expression) Γ ⊢im t : Module(∅; σ)

+            - Then a new term form,  import m in t, with typing rule

+                  Γ ⊢ m : Module(Δ, σ)        Γ, Δ ⊢ t : τ
+                  ————————————————————————————————————————
+                            Γ ⊢ import m in t : τ

+              Typically m will be a variable referencing some module in the global context, not a literal module (at that point might as well just use a let expression).

+            - Load all files in a directory indicated as a command-line argument, make them available as modules with the same name as the files.
+            - Eventually there may also be a way to edit modules in an editor directly inside the game, which could also be saved and reloaded along with the world.

 - Game mechanics
     - Small